 Where the -j n option denotes parallel build using n cores of your system (much faster).

-If you want the build to continue even when encountering errors in the build process, you can add the - k flag to the make command.
-For instance:
+If you want the build to continue even when encountering errors in the build process, you can add the -k flag to the make command.

-If you want the build products to be installed as well, add install to the make command:
+When you want the build products to be installed as well, add install to the make command: